2 Credit transfer and accreditation of prior learning

 See the Glossary for definition of 'credit' and 'accreditation of prior learning'.

-The University reserves the right to review the credit transfer and accreditation of prior learning policy in respect of the BSc degree in Computing and Information Systems, BSc degree in Creative Computing, Diploma in Computing and Information Systems and Diploma in Creative Computing each year.
-These regulations, therefore, relate only to applications for these programmes received between 1 September 2011 and 31 August 2012, as well as to current registered students.
+The University reserves the right to review the credit transfer and accreditation prior learning policy in respect of the BA degree Spanish and Latin American Studies each year.
+These regulations, therefore, relate only to applications for the BA degree Spanish and Latin American Studies received within the period 1 September 2011 to 31 August 2012.

-No credit transfer or accreditation of prior learning will be granted unless an application has been made in accordance with the instructions given on the University of London International Programmes website.
-Applicants are required to pay the credit transfer or accreditation of prior learning application fee.
+No credit transfer or accreditation of prior learning will be granted unless specific application has been made in accordance with the instructions given on the University of London International Programmes website.
+Applicants are required to pay the credit transfer or accreditation of prior learning application fee as appropriate.

 See www.londoninternational.ac.uk for procedures and deadlines for applying for accreditation of prior learning.